ctrlMarcio/feup-plog-proj1/README.md

 #### Intermediate Game Board Example

-As stated in the assignment, the intermediate and end game board examples are expected to be hard coded instead of somewhat calculated.
-(For the sake of fidelity, all the present examples were taken from a real game of Three Dragons realized between the members of this group).
+As stated in the assignment, the intermediate and end game board examples are expected to be hard coded, instead of calculated.
+(For the sake of fidelity, all the present examples were taken from a real game of Three Dragons played amongst the members of this group).

 These operations are performed as such: